anthonymakela/anthonymakela.github.io/_posts/2019-01-01-Analysis-On-Exoplanets.md

 ### Where would we be without Kepler?

-The Kepler Space Telescope is the 800-pound gorilla in the room, but there's more to exoplanet discovery than just Kepler.
+The Kepler Space Telescope is the top of its class, but there's more to exoplanet discovery than just Kepler.
 It wasn't even launched until 2009, and there are almost 50 other facilities that have found confirmed exoplanets.

 What happens if we ignore Kepler?